Effective Behaviour Training

 Promoting Engagement During Behaviour Training.

-OR promote discussion, interaction, engagement.
+You have to promote discussion, interaction, and engagement.
 With your group model the values you are trying to teach.
-Ensure when you say there is a child centered approach to supporting challenging behaviour make sure you as instructors are listening to those you are there to train, to teach.
+When you say there is a child-centered approach to supporting challenging behaviour make sure you as instructors are listening to those you are there to train, to teach.

-Prior to becoming an instructor I had sat through the out of the box training at least 5 times (yearly CPD requirement) and despite tweaks and being delivered by different instructors It was, to be blunt, draining.
+Before becoming an instructor I had sat through the out-of-the-box training at least 5 times (yearly CPD requirement) and despite tweaks and being delivered by different instructors It was, to be blunt, draining.
 I was not alone in being disengaged.
 Thinking I knew the answers, that I was there to tick a box.

 Since taking the lead I vowed that I would do my best to ensure those in the training didn’t feel like that.
 I scrapped the old ppt, made a smaller one with more visuals and far fewer words (and a third of the slides) and tried to ensure I wasn’t talking more than the groups.

-We have also recruited more instructors from front line staff (non SLT) this has really improved the rapport with groups who felt more confident in airing views and asking for help rather than trying to show how much they knew (for brownie points)
+We have also recruited more instructors from front-line staff (non-SLT) this has improved the rapport with groups who felt more confident in airing views and asking for help rather than trying to show how much they knew (for brownie points)

 We teach as part of PBS that it is our reactions to interactions to challenging behaviour that will determine the outcome.
 We should not be afraid to allow people to challenge us and our thinking.